Createdd/Writing/articles/AuthenticationIntro.md

 ❗ Take your time to understand this block of code, since it is the key function in the whole authentication process in my opinion!
 ___

-⭐ Now at this point your actual authenticaton is working.
+⭐ Now at this point your actual authentication is working.
 Congratulation!
 ___

 Compare with my working [commit](https://github.com/DDCSLearning/authenticationIntro/commit/1564715bf713b89bc622adb314577d509eed51ac) if needed.